-Residential parking regulations set minimum numbers of required parking spaces based on zoning district and number of dwelling units, as modified by relevant geographies (like the "Transit Zone" which is to be renamed the Inner Transit Zone), housing type (such as "income-restricted housing unit" (IRHU) or "affordable independent residences for seniors" (AIRS)), and other factors such as lot size.
+Residential parking regulations set minimum numbers of required parking spaces based on zoning district and number of dwelling units, as modified by relevant geographies (like the "Transit Zone" which is to be renamed the Inner Transit-Oriented Development Area), housing type (such as "income-restricted housing unit" (IRHU) or "affordable independent residences for seniors" (AIRS)), and other factors such as lot size.
 In general, these regulations date to the 1960s when the automobile was ascendant, and housing was relatively inexpensive and abundant.
-The Proposed Action would increase housing opportunities by eliminating costly parking mandates citywide for new residential development and simplifying the suite of exemptions and discretionary actions for existing residential developments.
+The Proposed Action would increase housing opportunities by eliminating costly parking mandates citywide for new residential development.